Court battle begins over Missouri’s ban on gender-affirming health care for minors

-SPRINGFIELD, Mo.
+COLUMBIA, Mo.
 (AP) — Missouri’s Republican Attorney General Andrew Bailey and the families of transgender children are in court this week fighting over whether a new law banning minors from receiving gender-affirming health care will take effect as scheduled Monday.

 Lawyers last month sued to overturn the law on behalf of three families of transgender minors, doctors and two LGBTQ+ organizations.
 They asked a county judge to temporarily block the law as the court challenge against it plays out.